cicsdev/cics-java-liberty-restapp/README.md

 To resolve build issues:

 - Ensure you have the latest CICS Explorer SDK plug-in installed
 - Configure the cics-java-liberty-restapp-app project's build-path, and Application Project settings to use your preferred combination of CICS TS, JDK, and Liberty's Enterprise Java libraries (Java EE or Jakarta EE).
-Select 'Java Build Path', on the Libraries tab select 'Classpath', click 'Add Library', select 'CICS with Enterprise Java and Liberty' Library, and choose the appropriate CICS and Enterprise Java versions.
+Select **Java Build Path**, on the **Libraries** tab select **Classpath**, click **Add Library**, select **CICS with Enterprise Java and Liberty** Library, and choose the appropriate CICS and Enterprise Java versions.